|Bumblebee on French marigold flower

 Remember - the suggestions below are for things which you COULD sow now if you want to - NOT things you MUST!

-What you can sow now in a heated propagator, for growing on later in a polytunnel or greenhouse
+What you can sow now in a heated propagator, for growing on later in a polytunnel or greenhouse:

 Aubergines - (as early as possible in the month to get the best crops).
-Bonica F1 is best - (this came top of RHS trials & was awarded an AGM about 20 years ago - I don't bother to grow any other now as it's by far the most reliable cultivar), alpine strawberries (Reugen a large-fruited var.), globe artichokes, (if sown early in the month, they'll crop outside in autumn this year), dwarf French beans for cropping in pots or in tunnel beds later (choose a fast-growing, disease-resistant variety suitable for early sowing), asparagus, celery, celeriac (early in month) tomatoes (as soon as possible now for best crops - especially if you live north of the Midlands in the UK, or north of Dublin in Ireland), chilli and other peppers, physalis (Cape gooseberries).
+Bonica F1 is the one I find crops best here - (this came top of RHS trials & was awarded an AGM about 20 years ago - I don't bother to grow any other now as it's by far the most reliable cultivar), alpine strawberries (Reugen a large-fruited var.), globe artichokes, (if sown early in the month, they'll crop outside in autumn this year), dwarf French beans for cropping in pots or in tunnel beds later (choose a fast-growing, disease-resistant variety suitable for early sowing), asparagus, celery, celeriac (early in month) tomatoes (as soon as possible now for best crops - especially if you live north of the Midlands in the UK, or north of Dublin in Ireland), chilli and other peppers, physalis (Cape gooseberries).
 From mid-March onwards you can sow early courgettes for tunnel growing, and then later in the month melons and cucumbers for warm tunnel cropping.
 Don't forget melons and cucumbers need to be grown on in consistently warmer conditions than tomatoes to be really successful - they grow very fast and hate to be checked (this applies to pumpkins & squashes too - so wait until next month to sow them in pots if they're for growing outside).

 *Also sow some single-flowered tender annuals now like Tagetes, single French marigolds (Tall Citrus Mixed' is a good variety), etc.- lots of vital beneficial insects like bees, hoverflies, butterflies and moths really love these.
 Remember that by growing single flowers organically you won't just be helping to preserve them - but they will also help you, by helping with your pest control and pollination.